projectatomic/atomic-site/source/blog/2018-03-02-containers-w-skopeo-ostree-oci.md

 $ skopeo copy docker://busybox:alpine ostree:busybox@$PWD
 ```

-You can list images in OSTree using
+You can list images in OSTree using:

 ```
 $ ostree refs
 ```

-the interesting part of the output looks like
+The interesting part of the output looks like:

 ```
 ociimage/redis_3Alatest